gbmhunter/blog/content/electronics/circuit-design/analogue-filters/_index.md

 ### Sallen-Key

 Sallen-Key filters use the op-amp as an amplifier rather than an integrator.
-Also called a _voltage-controlled voltage source_ (VCVS).
+Also called a _voltage-controlled voltage source_ (VCVS) or a _Sallen and Key_ filter.
+It was first introduced in 1955 by R.P.
+Sallen and E.L.
+Key of MIT's Lincoln Labs, whose last names give this filter it's name.

+The Sallen-Key filter is one of the most popular active 2nd order analogue filters.
+It has low _component spread_.

 #### Low-Pass Sallen-Key Filter

-The schematic for a 2nd-order low-pass Sallen-Key filter is shown below:
+The schematic for a unity-gain low-pass Sallen-Key filter is shown below:

-{{% figure src="low-pass-sallen-key/low-pass-sallen-key.svg" width="700px" caption="The schematic for a generic low-pass Sallen-Key filter." %}}
+{{% figure src="low-pass-sallen-key/low-pass-sallen-key.svg" width="700px" caption="The schematic for a unity-gain low-pass Sallen-Key filter." %}}

 A Sallen-Key filter has a gain which begins to increase again after a certain frequency in the stop band.